jsexton-cloudinary/cld-rn-uw-tests/README.md

 ## Wireshark quick start

-Run Wireshark during the dry run and the real run
+Run Wireshark only during the real run

 - Start capture on your active interface
 - Optional capture filter: `host api.cloudinary.com` and/or `host res.cloudinary.com`